What is the true ROI of Email Marketing?

 Though there are many different tools in your digital marketing toolbox, email marketing continues to be the greatest driver of revenue for many businesses.
 Furthermore, revenue from email marketing ROI continues to improve year over year.
 This suggests that consumers are continuing to engage with brands through email marketing year after year.

 There are a few different reasons for this.
 The number of email users in the U.S. continues to grow each year.
 By 2020, the number of email users is estimated to grow to about 259 million.
 As more and more people sign up for an email address and use it on a regular basis, they also start to use this communication channel to keep in touch with their favorite brands.
+As a matter of fact, in a research done by Campaign Monitor, more than 50% of users prefer to get updates from the brands they follow through email.

 The number of new email users is not the only contributing factor to high email marketing ROI when it comes to revenue growth.
 The general affordability of this digital marketing tactic also makes it an attractive option for brands that want to grow, reach, and engage their target audiences, while still enjoying the fruits of their labor.